 This platform also provides administrative interfaces to manage annotation results and homology references.
 Finally, the platform provides interfaces to configure the software dependencies and database parameters.

 The Genotate annotation pipeline takes in input one fasta file containing a single transcript or multiple transcripts.
 The annotation steps and options are defined using the web interface.
-For each reconstructed transcript, Genotate first detects the set of all possible ORFs with the purpose of annotating them.
-All ORFs detected by Genotate are annotated based on: (i) their homology with other reference sequences, also named homology annotations; and (ii) the presence of peptidic functional elements on their resulting translated proteins, also named functional annotations.
-Homology annotations are computed based on any reference dataset of transcriptomic or proteomic sequences specified by users or available by default in Genotate.
+For each reconstructed transcript, Genotate first separate coding and non coding transcript.
+Coding transcript contain one or multiple encoding ORF.
+Genotate detects the set of all possible ORFs, the ORF with a protein coding potential over a defined threshold are translated for further annotation.
+The transcript without any protein coding ORF are further annotated as noncoding transcript.
+All transcript are annotated based on: (i) their homology with other reference sequences, also named homology annotations; and (ii) for coding transcript, the presence of peptidic functional elements on their resulting translated proteins, also named functional annotations.
+Homology annotations are computed based on any reference dataset of nucleic, transcriptomic or proteomic sequences specified by users or available by default in Genotate.
 The functional annotations are computed based on a compendium of publicly available computational tools and databases specified by the user.

 A large collection of annotation services and databases are available in Genotate.
 Indeed, reference transcriptomic and proteomic datasets from the NONCODE, UniRef, and Ensembl databases are available (consisting of more than 100 animal species).
 Additionally, multiple protein annotation software are available (consisting in around 30 different algorithms).
 Non-coding transcripts can also be analyzed with Genotate.